REDBANK VALLEY DAY OF GIVING

 Click the organizations below to view donation information and links.

 New Bethlehem Fire Company # 1 is a completely volunteer fire company covering approximately 56.5 square miles, including New Bethlehem Borough, Porter Township and parts of Redbank Township, Clarion Co. and South Bethlehem Borough in Armstrong Co. for fire, rescue and emergency response, as well as community service.
-The department also provides mutual aid to neighboring fire companies.
-New Bethlehem Fire Company #1 will be taking possession of a new International rural attack unit that will enable us to access many of our smaller streets, alleys and driveways.
-We are looking at purchasing several items to outfit our new unit.
-This year’s goal is set at $2,500.
-The funds raised will go to purchase these additional items.
-We would like to thank you for your support in our mission to provide these services to our community.
+We have all seen the growth of technology with the use of solar panels and electric vehicles.
+We have seen more of these items within our area and passing through.
+These pose a unique challenge when they catch fire.
+We are looking to purchase a special blanket that is used to assist in putting out these types of fires.
+The cost is between $1,500 and $2,000 for each item.
+We are looking to purchase one for the Redbank Valley area.
+We would like to thank you for your support in this unique purchase.
 For more information on volunteering or to donate, please visit the website at www.newbethlehemfire.com.

 Redbank Valley Church Association is a para-church organization committed to fostering and supporting religious, charitable and educational pursuits that proclaim, promote, enhance, and further the Kingdom of God through the Gospel of Jesus Christ in the Redbank Valley.
 Its mission includes a food pantry for the Redbank Valley area, a yearly scholarship fund for local high school students, plus annual community church services such as See You at the Pole, a Community Hymn Sing at Gumtown Park, Clarion County Fair Festival of Music, Community Thanksgiving Service, Lenten Services, Easter Sunrise Service, Christmas Festival of Carols, and Baccalaureate Service for the Redbank Valley School District.
 RVCA also organizes pastors to write articles for The Leader-Vindicator and provide Sunday afternoon services at Edgewood Heights.